sarabsethi/audioset_soundscape_feats_sethi2019/README.md

 Soundscape compound features are made up of: ADI, ACI, H, Spectral Entropy and Temporal Entropy (last three taken from Suer 2008).
 These are computed using the [Acoustic Indices package](https://github.com/patriceguyot/Acoustic_Indices).
 Again we average over 20 minute chunks of audio.

+Each file contains four variables:
+* `audio_feats_data`: matrix of audio feature data for each 20 minute chunk of audio
+* `labels`: integer labels corresponding to sites that each 20 minute chunk of audio belongs to
+* `classes`: site names for each label
+* `mins_per_feat`: minutes of audio per observation (always 20 for this study)

+The data provided is:
 * `mean_raw_audioset_feats.pickle`: Raw AudioSet features
 * `mean_raw_audioset_feats_nowater.pickle`: Raw AudioSet features, excluding sites near water sources
 * `soundscape_vec.pickle`: Soundscape compound indices